AlankarJagtap/tomato-leaf-disease-detection/readme.md

-🌿 Crop Disease Classification
+🍅 Tomato Leaf Disease Detection

-This project is a Streamlit web application that uses a pre-trained VGG16 deep learning model to classify crop leaf images into different disease categories or as healthy.
+This project is a Streamlit web application that uses deep learning models (VGG16 and MobileNetV2) to classify tomato leaf images into different disease categories or as healthy.
-It provides bilingual support (English & हिन्दी) and displays disease-specific information along with treatment suggestions.
+It supports English & Hindi and provides treatment suggestions for each disease.

 ✨ Features

-📤 Upload crop leaf images (.jpg, .jpeg, .png)
+📤 Upload tomato leaf images (.jpg, .jpeg, .png)

-🔍 Detects 10 classes including common plant diseases and healthy leaves
+🔍 Detects 10 classes including common tomato leaf diseases and healthy leaves

 🌐 Language support: English & Hindi

 📊 Shows prediction confidence (%)

-💡 Provides treatment tips and prevention methods for each disease
+💡 Provides treatment tips and prevention methods

 🧪 Disease Classes